Andorra vs England: 2022 World Cup qualifier to go ahead after stadium fire

 The news that Saturday's game can proceed as planned will be of some relief to Southgate and England, who had risked seeing their schedule further disrupted by the blaze.

-The manager, who has indicated that Atletico Madrid defender Kieran Trippier will captain the side against Andorra, return to Wembley Stadium next week to face Hungary.
+The manager, who has indicated that Atletico Madrid defender Kieran Trippier will captain the side against Andorra, will see his side return to Wembley next week to face Hungary.

-Now, their match against their hosts can take place as scheduled ths weekend, in a history making encounter that well see an all-female refereeing team take charge of England for the first time.
+Now, their match against Andorra can take place as scheduled this weekend, in a history-making encounter that will see an all-female refereeing team take charge of England for the first time.